robtimus/connect-client-sdk-ts/README.md

     break;
   case "NOT_ALLOWED":
     // The card is known but not allowed within the current payment context.
-    // like SUPPORTED, but iinDetails.isAllowedInContext is false. break;
+    // Like SUPPORTED, but iinDetails.isAllowedInContext is false. break;
   case "NOT_ENOUGH_DIGITS":
     // Fewever than 6 digits were provided.
 No additional properties are available.